Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### What is the Scrum Master responsible for during the Sprint Restrospective? (choose the best answer)
+### What is the Scrum Master responsible for during the Sprint Retrospective? (choose the best answer)

-- [ ] Summerizing and reporting the discussions to managment.
+- [ ] Summarizing and reporting the discussions to management.
 - [ ] Acting as a scribe to capture the Scrum Team's answers.
 - [x] Participating as a Scrum Team member and facilitating as requested or needed.
 - [ ] Prioritizing the resulting action items.